polla-fattah/nnott/README.md

 ## Documentation (MkDocs Material)

 MkDocs is simply the publishing tool for the tutorial content.
-To preview it:
+To preview the same site locally:

 ```bash
 pip install mkdocs mkdocs-material pymdown-extensions